Class 11 Maths Syllabus

 Q3: Which guide is best for class 11 Maths?

-RD Sharma and RS Aggarwal are considered as the best class 11 Maths reference books.
+RD Sharma and RS Aggarwal are considered the best class 11 Maths reference books.
 They illustrate the concepts well as well as provide students with a lot of practice questions.

 Q4: Can we drop Maths in 11th Science?